PHYSICAL THERAPY TREATMENTS

 Physical Therapy Assistant

 Angela Stinman graduated from Northeast Community College in Norfolk, Nebraska with an Associate’s degree in Physical Therapist Assistant.
 Angela went to college with the intent of working with the pediatric population because she saw how much physical therapy helped her niece.
-Angela has been working in the pediatric outpatient setting for over three years working with ages 0 to 21.
+Angela has been working in the pediatric outpatient setting for with 4 + years working with ages 0 to 21.
 She has also spent time working with adults of all ages in the vocational and clinic setting.
-Angela has attended training in Therapeutic Listening, treating infants with torticollis, providing pediatric therapy in the aquatic setting, and providing therapy to children with autism.
+Angela has attended training in Therapeutic Listening, treating infants with torticollis, providing pediatric therapy in the aquatic setting, pediatric kinesiotaping, and providing therapy to children with autism.
 She has experience working with children with torticollis, cerebral palsy, erb’s palsy, Rett syndrome, autism, toe walking, and Down’s syndrome.
 Angela believes that therapy should be fun and loves seeing the kids smile while making a difference in their lives.

 Lead Physical Therapist